 Figure 3: Importance of Data Quality Measures for EO SMEs (Note: Where higher value refers to a high correlation in their use case/application)

-Figure 3 shows shows that the data used by the EO SMEs in the survey primarily suffers from semantic accuracy, completeness, positionak & temporal accuracy.
+Figure 3 shows that the data used by the EO SMEs in the survey primarily suffers from semantic accuracy, completeness, positional and temporal accuracy.
 The EO SMEs were asked how they handle data quality in their workflow.
-The results are presented in the table below.
+The results are presented in the table below (Table 2).